elvirathart/markdown-cv/index.md

 ### QA Developer

-As part of the migration of the whole codebase from Javascript to Typescript, responsible for adding typing to all tests.<br />
+As part of the migration of the codebase from Javascript to Typescript, responsible for adding typing to all tests.<br />
 Cypress tests and unittests as well as adding typing to (and updating/ creating new) mocks and stubs.
 As a result bugs where fixed in production, fixed missing types or incomplete objects in the source code.
 Typing in general became more complete (because of the interaction of typing in tests and source code).<br />
 Working with: Cypress, react, jest, vitest.
 <br /><br />